 Planning now, and putting in the work now, will set you up for success through the rest of 2019 and into 2020!

 First and foremost, it’s important that whatever you do, you do consistently.
 So often indie authors try to do more book marketing than their time and bandwidth allow.
-Fix this by picking the things you know you can do consistently and forgetting the rest.
+Fix this by picking the things you know you can do consistently, and that give you notable return for your effort, and forget the rest.
 Trust me, you will make greater strides and sell more books if you remain consistent in your efforts.

-I’ve written a lot about reasons books may not sell, and one of the biggest reasons a book isn’t selling is how it’s priced.
-If you have some spare time during the holiday lull, spend some time on Amazon and compare your book and its pricing to similar books.
+There are lots of reasons books may not sell, but one of the biggest reasons a book isn’t selling is how it’s priced.
+Spend some time on Amazon right now and compare your book and its pricing to similar books.